-Hi there, this article is going to explain to you the 6 easy steps of Marketing planning using PR Smith SOSTAC Model.
+Hi there, this article is going to explain the 6 easy steps of Marketing planning using PR Smith’s SOSTAC® Plan.

-In the end, I’ll share some important info-graphics explaining how the model can be used in digital marketing.
+In the end, I’ll share some important info-graphics explaining how the model can be used in a digital marketing environment.

 If you’ve found this page, it means you’re either a student or professional.
 Please, do subscribe & share if you find this article helpful.